-The Hank Aaron Monument was dedicated in 1982 at the former Atlanta-Fulton County Stadium and is currently located in front of Turner Field.
+This monument featuring Hank Aaron was dedicated in 1982 at the former Atlanta-Fulton County Stadium and is currently located in front of Turner Field.
 For many months following the announcement that the team would be moving from Turner Field to a new park in the suburbs, the status of this monument was in limbo.
-After a contentious debate that pitted black leaders and residents of the city against the team and those who hoped to move the statue to the new stadium in the suburbs, and after evidence came forward showing that the statue belonged to Fulton County, the Braves cancelled their plans to move the statue and declared that they would erect a statue to Aaron at their new park.
+After a contentious debate that pitted Black leaders and residents of the city against the team and those who hoped to move the statue to the new stadium in the suburbs, and after evidence came forward showing that the statue belonged to Fulton County, the Braves canceled their plans to move the statue and declared that they would erect a statue to Aaron at their new park.

 Backstory and Context

 The Braves hoped to move the monument to their new stadium in the suburbs, while many in the Black community, hoped it would stay at its present location-both as a monument to an important Black player and leader and as a tribute to the Braves years in the city.

 Keisha Lance Bottoms, the Executive Director of the Atlanta Fulton County Recreation Authority, produced documentation showing that her office had jurisdiction over the statue in February 2016.
 From her perspective and many others, the Braves should not be permitted to move this statue of an African American player who was also active in promoting civil rights from the city to the Cobb County suburbs when the move to SunTrust Park in 2017.
 The Braves insisted that the decision to move the statue belongs to the current owners of the team in consultation with Hank Aaron.

 After Fulton County officials provided documentation of their jurisdiction and their intent to keep the statue at its present location, the Braves announced that they would respect this decision and create a new statue to Aaron at Cobb Field.
 In many ways, the fight over the statue's location is an extension of the fight over the recent decision to move the team from the city to the suburbs.